LironEr/bundlemon/README.md

 [CLI flags docs](./docs/cli-flags.md)

-## Create new project

-In order to save history and get differences from your main branches you will need to create a new project and setup environment variables.

-- [Create new project](https://app.bundlemon.dev/create-project) and copy the project ID and API key
-- Add the ID to `BUNDLEMON_PROJECT_ID` and the API key to `BUNDLEMON_PROJECT_APIKEY` environment variables in your CI

-## Set additional environment variables

-In order to get BundleMon to work you'll need to set these environment variables:

-> If you are using one of the supported CIs (GitHub Actions, Travis, CircleCI and Codefresh) you dont need to set anything.

-- `CI=true`
-- `CI_REPO_OWNER` - github.com/LironEr/bundlemon `LironEr`
-- `CI_REPO_NAME` - github.com/LironEr/bundlemon `bundlemon`
-- `CI_BRANCH` - source branch name
-- `CI_COMMIT_SHA` - commit SHA
-- `CI_TARGET_BRANCH` - target branch name, only set if BundleMon runs on a pull request
-- `CI_PR_NUMBER` - PR number, only set if BundleMon runs on a pull request

 ## Using hash in file names?

 When using hash in file names the file name can be changed every build.